fzaninotto/Faker/readme.md

 }
 print_r($values); // [1, 4, null, 9, 5, null, null, 4, 6, null]

-// optional() accepts a weight argument to specify the probability of receiving a NULL value.
+// optional() accepts a weight argument to specify the probability of receiving the default value.
-// 0 will always return NULL; 1 will always return the provider.
+// 0 will always return the default value; 1 will always return the provider.
 Default weight is 0.5.
 $faker->optional($weight = 0.1)->randomDigit; // 90% chance of NULL
 $faker->optional($weight = 0.9)->randomDigit; // 10% chance of NULL

+// optional() accepts a default argument to specify the default value to return.
+// Defaults to NULL.
+$faker->optional($weight = 0.5, $default = false)->randomDigit; // 50% chance of FALSE
+$faker->optional($weight = 0.9, $default = 'abc')->word; // 10% chance of 'abc'
 ```

 ## Localization